EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

 # Statement of need

-Historically, societal exergy analysts have analyzed the ECCs of individual countries using a large number of linked spreadsheets, often starting with primary- and final-stage data from the [IEA][link-ieaweeb]'s world energy balances
+Historically, SEA practitioners have analyzed the ECCs of individual countries using linked spreadsheets, often starting with primary- and final-stage data from the [IEA][link-ieaweeb]'s world energy balances
 [@Ayres:2003ec; @Serrenho:2014aa; @Brockway:2014aa; @Brockway:2015aa].
 Data were stored in varying and inconsistent formats.
-A different attempt to create an SEA database estimated technical energy efficiencies of end-use machines by economic status in a country, thereby precluding the use of the database for energy-economy studies [@De-Stercke:2014].
+An early attempt to create a worldwide SEA database [@De-Stercke:2014] estimated technical energy efficiencies of end-use machines by economic status in a country, thereby precluding the use of the database for energy-economy studies.

 The authors of the current paper and others in the field wanted to expand SEA to cover all countries, but